-In induction week you will be allocated your personal tutor who will be proactively involved in the delivery of your programme and will have contact with you throughout your time at the University.
-They will support your learning and development through tutorials, progress reviews and other support as outlined in the Personal Tutoring Policy.
+In induction week you will be allocated a Personal Tutor.
+Your Personal Tutor will be proactively involved in the delivery of your programme and will have contact with you throughout your time at the University.
+They will support your learning and development through tutorials, Progress Reviews and other support as outlined in the Personal Tutoring Policy.

-Students are entitled to tutorial support for 2 hours a year at level 4 and 1 hour a year at levels 5 and 6.
+Students are entitled to tutorial support for 2hrs a year at level 3 and 4 and 1 hour a year at levels 5 and 6.
 Personal Tutor contact may take place individually or in groups, and students may request individual contact when needed.